Best Laptops for Engineering Students (2026)

 If Windows-only software is required

 → Eliminate the MacBook Pro entirely.
 Among Windows laptops, the ASUS ProArt P16 offers the best balance of power and portability.
-For maximum compatibility, the ThinkPad P16 Gen 3 with ISV certification is the safest bet. [src1]
+For maximum compatibility and support, the ThinkPad P16 Gen 3 with ISV certification is the safest bet. [src1]

 Default recommendation